chris-caballero/Ticket-Classification-App/README.md

 # SupportMe - Text Classification App

 SupportMe is a web-based text classification application designed to categorize support tickets into different topics.
-This project demonstrates the end-to-end process of building a text classification application, from data preprocessing to model deployment.
+This project demonstrates the end-to-end process of building a full-stack text classification app, from data preprocessing to model inference.
 The model used, called the EncoderTransformer or ET for short, is a custom language model I developed using PyTorch.
 <br><br>
 **Note:** This repository used to contain the original model, training and data processing code.
 Along with a comparative research paper on the project.
 Since 8/18/2023 this project has been moved [here](https://github.com/chris-caballero/Ticket-Classification-Data.git).